TruDoc Joins Forces with e& enterprise to Revolutionize Healthcare Communications in UAE

-DUBAI, UAE, July 22, 2024 /PRNewswire/ -- TruDoc Healthcare, a telehealth leader, announced a partnership with e& enterprise to transform healthcare communications in the MENA region.
-This collaboration introduces the engageX solution, powered by the NICE CXone platform, setting a new standard for patient care and accessibility.
+DUBAI, UAE, July 22, 2024 /PRNewswire/ -- TruDoc Healthcare, a pioneer in the telehealth industry, today announced a landmark partnership with e& enterprise to transform healthcare communications in the MENA region.
+This collaboration introduces the innovative engageX solution powered by the NICE CXone platform, setting a new standard for patient care and service accessibility.

-The engageX solution marks a major step in TruDoc Healthcare's delivery services, allowing seamless management of patient inquiries across multiple communication channels—voice, chat, email, and video—all through one interface.
-This ensures comprehensive responses, significantly boosting patient engagement and satisfaction.
+The integration of the engageX solution marks a major advancement in TruDoc Healthcare's service delivery.
+With the deployment of this unified platform, TruDoc will be able to address patient inquiries seamlessly across multiple communication channels—including voice, chat, email, and video consultations—in a single interface.
+This integrated approach ensures comprehensive and consistent responses to all patient interactions, significantly enhancing patient engagement and satisfaction.

 "We believe in technology's power in redefining the boundaries of healthcare," said Miguel Angel Villalonga COO of e& enterprise.
 "Our partnership with TruDoc Healthcare goes beyond integrating the advanced technologies, it's a testament to our shared vision to revolutionize patient care.
 Through the engageX solution, we are committed to transforming patient experiences into journeys characterized by excellence, accessibility, and innovation.
 This initiative represents a strategic step in our ongoing quest to harness cutting-edge technologies to make a profound and positive impact on human health worldwide."